 Keep Portfolios in one location year to year

-Always work within your time and budgetary constraints but remember that the more you stay on top of things now the easier it will be at the end of each school year.
-The binder method itself can be used as a stand-alone portfolio or can simply be a starting place to compile yours at the end of each year.
+Always work within your time and budgetary constraints.
+Remember that the more you stay on top of things now the easier it will be at the end of each school year.
+The binder method itself can be used as a stand-alone portfolio.
+Or can simply be a starting place to compile yours at the end of each year.
 That will depend on your state board of education requirements as well as your own preferences.
 Keep in mind the more work you do now the easier it will be in the end.

 Looking for more ways to keep your homeschooling organized?
 Check out these frugal storage solutions, ideas on keeping homeschool papers from taking over, and tips on creating a homeschool schedule that works for you!